The neighborhood's often-used bocce courts in D'Alesandro Park on

 This league also hosts the Saint Anthony Festival Bocce Tournament in June.
 A portion of team entry fees are donated to St. Leo's Church.

-The bocce courts were built in 1993 and soon after, various leagues began to form and grew in size.
-The courts have been used for local and national tournaments, including the ones conducted during Saint Leo's two popular summer Italian Festivals.
-The tournaments draw hundreds of people into the courts to play and spectate.
-In 2019, the Department of Recreation & Parks and Baltimore City Government had budgeted money and assisted to have the courts refurbished.
-Flannigan Construction Company was commissioned for the project.
+Previously a playground as part of St. Leo's School, the bocce courts were built in 1993 and soon after, various leagues formed.
+The courts, owned by Baltimore City, have been used for local and national tournaments, including the ones conducted during Saint Leo's two popular summer Italian Festivals.
+The tournaments draw hundreds of people into the courts to play, spectate and socialize.
+In 2019, the Department of Recreation & Parks and Baltimore City Government had budgeted money and assisted Little Italy to refurbish the courts.